yensg/Project_4_Propsical_Frontend/README.md

 # Planning Stage

+- Step 1: to write up the user story with as many features and ideas as possible with a business solving mentality.
+  - Why people would want to use mine?
+  - What kind of problem it can solve?
+  - What value it can bring about?
+- Step 2: to design the database with as much information required to solve these problems
+- Step 3: to layout the App hierarchy on how the user will experience
+- Step 4: start coding for base structure of the databases
+- Step 5: create frontend to interface with back and and also to expand database if needed
+- Step 6: repeat 4 & 5 to improve the overall app creation

 ## User Story

 - First, write out user story to understand what's the user experiencing when interacting with the application.